basmala352004/Grafana-and-Prometheus-Monitoring/README.md

 # 📘 Monitoring & Logging with Prometheus + Grafana

-> 🚀 Real-time dashboards for application health, performance, and resource usage — in just minutes!
+> 🚀 Real-time dashboards for application health, performance, and resource usage, in just minutes!

 ---